ethanabrooks/cis700/README.md

 `rosrun ur_driver test_move.py`

+To have dynamixel servos follow the joint state topic:
+`roslaunch move_arm follow_arm.launch`

 ### Planning and executing random arm positions:
 With gazebo open in one terminal, we need to initialize MoveIt planning.
 To do so, open a second terminal and type: